Skip to main content

 Unit PriceThe selling price of the variant

-Unit COGSThe cost of goods sold synced from your e-commerce platform (in-platform cost, e.g. Shopify)
+Synced COGSThe (in-platform) cost of goods sold synced from your e-commerce platform (e.g. Shopify)

 COGS OverrideA manual cost override you set in Converge.
 This takes priority over the in-platform cost

-• Amber: No COGS data exists for this variant.
+• = No COGS data exists for this variant.
 The COGS value will be estimated using the fallback gross margin.

 Product cost hierarchy